-With funding support from the Association for Contemplative Mind in Higher Education (ACMHE) and the Contemplative Sciences Center (CSC), the Teaching Resource Center is pleased to announce a Contemplative Pedagogy Program designed to support UVa faculty members wishing to systematically integrate contemplation into their courses.
-Members of this learning community will engage in a program of activities including: attend the TRC’s Course Design Institute (CDI); design a new or redesign an existing course utilizing contemplative pedagogy and integrative design principles; participate in monthly learning community meetings in fall 2013; and consult with TRC faculty.
+In collaboration with the Contemplative Sciences Center (CSC), the Teaching Resource Center is pleased to host for the second time a Contemplative Pedagogy learning community designed to support UVa faculty members wishing to systematically integrate contemplation into their courses.
+Participants will engage in a program of activities including: attend the TRC’s Course Design Institute (CDI); design a new course or redesign an existing course utilizing contemplative pedagogy and integrative design principles; participate in monthly learning community meetings in fall 2015 and spring 2016.

-This program will support up to seven faculty members who will (re-)design and teach the new course during the fall or spring semester.
-Each participant may apply for small grants of up to $550 to support the implementation and assessment of their courses (details below).
+This program will support up to six faculty members who will (re-)design and teach the new course during the fall or spring semester.
+Each participant may apply for grants of up to $1,000 to support the implementation and assessment of their courses (details below).

-The Contemplative Pedagogy Program will particularly appeal to instructors committed to enhancing the cognitive and academic performance of their students, to fostering self-awareness and creativity, and to assisting students in their search for meaning and purpose.
+The Contemplative Pedagogy Program will particularly appeal to instructors committed to systematically integrate contemplative pedagogy into their courses.
 Any full‐time faculty member (tenured, tenure‐track, or non‐tenure‐track) from any academic rank and from any discipline may apply.
 Instructors who are open to learning-centered approaches to teaching and those willing to fully and actively participate in a small, structured learning community are especially sought.
 Preference will be given to instructors committed to taking an evidence-based approach to teaching.

 Expectations of Participants

-- apply to and attend the TRC’s five-day Course Design Institute (May 20-24, 2013) and form a Contemplative Pedagogy Learning Team to 1) develop learning objectives rooted in contemplative pedagogy, 2) identify common challenges to academic learning and examine how CP approaches can be used to overcome these, 3) design well integrated activities that support students academic, cognitive, and personal growth and 4) create a variety of learning-centered assessments to measure the impact of CP.
-Participants are required to pay for CDI (approximately $875) using their annual Education Benefit.
+- apply to and attend the TRC’s five-day Course Design Institute (June 1–5, 2015) and form a Contemplative Pedagogy Learning Team to 1) develop learning objectives rooted in contemplative pedagogy, 2) identify common challenges to academic learning and examine how CP approaches can be used to overcome these, 3) design well integrated activities that support students’ academic, cognitive, and personal growth and 4) create a variety of learning-centered assessments to measure the impact of CP.
+Participants are required to pay for CDI (approximately $975) using their annual Education Benefit.

 - develop a continuous improvement plan and systematically assess student learning in their course;

-- participate in on-going learning community meetings that begin just before the CDI and meet every month during the fall 2013 semester;
+- participate in on-going monthly learning community meetings during the 2015-2016 academic year;

-In the future, we hope that participants will be interested in consulting with other faculty on contemplative approaches and sharing their knowledge and insight with the broader UVa community.
+In the future, we hope that participants will be interested in sharing their knowledge and insight with the broader UVa community.

 Course Implementation and Assessment Grants

-Each participant can apply for small grants of up to $550 to support the implementation and assessment of their courses (e.g. student support, computer hardware and software, travel, etc.) All funds must be spent by March 15, 2014.
+Each participant can apply for small grants of up to $1,000 to support the implementation and assessment of their courses (e.g. student support, computer hardware and software, travel, etc.) All funds become available in January and are dependent on full participation at meetings.
+Funds must be spent by May 15, 2016.

-- complete the online application for the Course Design Institute by the Friday April 12, 2013 priority deadline and check the box indicating that you’re applying for the Contemplative Pedagogy Learning Community
+- complete the online application for the Course Design Institute and check the box indicating that you’re applying for the Contemplative Pedagogy Learning Community

-- after completing the online application, email Dorothe Bach (email@example.com) with a brief statement (200-300 words) about your interest in this year-long learning community
+- email John Alexander (email@example.com) with a brief statement (200-300 words) about your interest in this year-long learning community

 - why do you want to participate?